 Spring Boot Actuator – Creating Custom Endpoints

-Here we will see example on creating custom endpoints in Spring Boot Actuator.
-There are a number of endpoints provided by Spring Boot however we may want to create a custom endpoint using Spring Boot Actuator.
+Here you will see example on creating custom endpoints in Spring Boot Actuator.
+There are a number of endpoints provided by Spring Boot however you may want to create a custom endpoint using Spring Boot Actuator.

 Prerequisites